wpexpertsio/Post-SMTP/readme.txt

 == Changelog ==

+= 2.0 - 2019-05-15
+* New: Mailer Type - Added an option to send without overwrite the 'wp_mail' function, better compability to WordPress delivery. hopefully will be the default in the future.
+* Updated: Sendgrid API was upgraded and rewritten to the new version.
+* Fixed: Message-Id header was missing on SMTP
+* Fixed: Email logger optimization - better query for large amount of records.
+* Fixed: The localization was fixed to match translate.wordpress.org translation system ( Thanks to Niels de Blaauw from Level-Level ).
+* Fixed: Code and optimization ( Thanks to Niels de Blaauw from Level-Level ).

 = 1.9.8 - 2019-02-18
 * New: a new from field to the fallback - Can't trust the username as "from" value (email address).